physionetchallenges/physionetchallenges.github.io/2021/index.md

 - The fourth source is a Georgia database which represents a unique demographic of the Southeastern United States.
 The source contains 20,678 ECGs (10,334 ECGs shared as training data, 5,167 retained as validation data, and 5,167 retained as test data).
 Each recording is between 5 and 10 seconds long with a sampling frequency of 500 Hz.

 - The fifth source is an undisclosed American database that is geographically distinct from the Georgia database.
 The source contains 10,000 ECGs (all retained as test data).

+Like other real-world datasets, different databases may have different proportions of cardiac abnormalities, but all of the labels in the validation or test data are represented in the training data.
+Moreover, while this is a curated dataset, some of the data and labels are likely to have errors, and an important part of the Challenge is to work out these issues.
+In particular, some of the databases have human-overread machine labels with single or multiple human readers, so the quality of the labels varies between databases.

+We are not planning to release the test data at any point, including after the end of the Challenge.
+Requests for the test data will not receive a response.
+We do not release test data to prevent overfitting on the test data and claims or publications of inflated performances.
+We will entertain requests to run code on the test data after the Challenge on a limited basis based on publication necessity and capacity.
+(The Challenge is largely staged by volunteers.)

+### Data Format

 All data was formatted in [WFDB format](https://www.physionet.org/physiotools/wpg/wpg_35.htm).
 Each ECG recording uses a [binary MATLAB v4 file](https://www.mathworks.com/help/matlab/import_export/mat-file-versions.html) ([see page 27](matfile_format.pdf)) for the ECG signal data and a plain text file in [WFDB header format](https://www.physionet.org/physiotools/wag/header-5.htm) for the recording and patient attributes, including the diagnosis, i.e., the labels for the recording.
 The binary files can be read using the [load function](https://www.mathworks.com/help/matlab/ref/load.html) in MATLAB and the [scipy.io.loadmat](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html) function in Python; see our [MATLAB](https://github.com/physionetchallenges/matlab-classifier-2021) and [Python](https://github.com/physionetchallenges/python-classifier-2021) example code for working examples.
 The first line of the header provides information about the total number of leads and the total number of samples or time points per lead, the following lines describe how each lead was encoded, and the last lines provide information on the demographics and diagnosis of the patient.